 Why Does Water Kill Fire?

 So, if we use water to extinguish a fire, which one of these requirements are we taking away?
-When asked this question, most people will say that it blocks or takes away oxygen.
+When asked this question, most people say it blocks or takes away oxygen.
 But what it’s doing is it’s taking away the heat.

 So if you’re only interested in the fast and quick answer, you have it.
 It removes the heat.
-Though that’s a superficial answer, I would like to get into a little more detail and explain why blocking oxygen is a good answer.
+Though that’s a superficial answer, I would like to get into more detail and explain why blocking oxygen is a good answer.

 Why does water kill fire?
 (The reasons for fire extinguishing by water)